 One of those value-added elements was the utilization of feather meal as a by-pass protein for ruminant rations, and while they did not do the research that demonstrated the protein value in feather meal, Central Bi-Products partnered in the research that was being done at the University of Nebraska and put it to work.

-Page 2 of 2 - When it was announced Jerry Letters would be stepping down as company president in 1999, the board of directors offered the role of President and CEO to Davis who took over that leadership position in January 1999.
+When it was announced Jerry Letters would be stepping down as company president in 1999, the board of directors offered the role of President and CEO to Davis who took over that leadership position in January 1999.

 As Davis moved into that role, he embraced the concept of diversity, and during his time in that leadership role he added Redwood Metal Works, which is now a full-scale manufacturing company.

 Pet Care Systems and its main product SWheat Scoop Kitty Litter has also been a good addition, as it provided an all-natural, green product to the company’s repertoire.

 Knowing the company is in a good position and knowing the right people have been added in the right places, Davis has determined now is the time to step down.